greg-raven/Impeachment-Chronicles/_posts/2023-05-17-systemic-fbi-corruption.md

 We already knew from the years The Federalist has spent unraveling Spygate that former FBI Counterintelligence Division Deputy Assistant Director Peter Strzok and his mistress, former FBI Deputy Director Andrew McCabe’s staff lawyer Lisa Page, weaponized their government positions to interfere in the U.S. presidential election.
 These are the two who infamously texted that they’d “stop” Trump from becoming president.

 Durham’s report shows multiple instances of McCabe, Strzok, Page, and their superiors wielding federal law enforcement positions as weapons against Republicans.
-The Durham report contains more evidence that high-level federal intelligence officials see it as routine to put powerful Democrats above the law.
+The [Durham Report]({% post_url 2023-05-12-durham-report %}) contains more evidence that high-level federal intelligence officials see it as routine to put powerful Democrats above the law.

 Besides the disparate treatment outlined above and many other such instances, Durham’s report includes a telling text exchange between Strzok and Page.
 It shows them deciding not to apply the law to Hillary Clinton because of her powerful position.
 It seems that the powerful are indeed above the law in the United States — provided they’re affiliated with the Democratic Party.